 If all these measures are in place, then you stand a chance of getting an increase in your credit limit.

 How to Increase Credit Limit?

-Then you will have to wait to see if your credit card issuer will increase your credit limit.
+Then you have to wait to see if your credit card issuer will increase your credit limit.
 If you need a higher credit limit.

 You should work on qualifying for it by using your credit card regularly.
 And making your payments on time each month.
 Increasing your credit limit depends greatly on your credit history and your spending needs.